Dutch Reformed Church

 The Dutch Reformed Church (Nederlandse Hervormde Kerk, /nl/, abbreviated NHK /nl/) was the largest Christian denomination in the Netherlands from the onset of the Protestant Reformation in the 16th century until 1930.
-It was the traditional denomination of the Dutch royal family and the foremost Protestant denomination until 2004, the year it helped found and merged into the Protestant Church in the Netherlands (the largest Protestant and second largest Christian communion in the Netherlands).
+It was the traditional denomination of the Dutch royal family and the foremost Protestant denomination until 2004, when it merged into the Protestant Church in the Netherlands (the largest Protestant and second largest Christian communion in the Netherlands).
 It was the larger of the two major Reformed denominations, after the Reformed Churches in the Netherlands (Gereformeerde kerk) was founded in 1892.
-It spread to the United States, South Africa, Indonesia, Sri Lanka, Suriname, Brazil, and various other world regions through Dutch colonization.
+It spread to the United States, South Africa, Indonesia, Sri Lanka, Suriname, Brazil, and various other world regions through the Dutch Colonial Empire.
 Allegiance to the Dutch Reformed Church was a common feature among Dutch immigrant communities around the world and became a crucial part of Afrikaner nationalism in South Africa.

-The Dutch Reformed Church was founded in 1571 during the Protestant Reformation in the Calvinist tradition, being shaped theologically by John Calvin, but also other major Reformed theologians.
+The Dutch Reformed Church was founded in the Calvinist tradition in 1571 during the Protestant Reformation, being shaped theologically by John Calvin, but also other major Reformed theologians.
 The church was influenced by various theological developments and controversies during its history, including Arminianism, the Nadere Reformatie, and a number of splits in the 19th century that greatly diversified Dutch Calvinism.
 The church functioned until 2004, the year it merged with the Reformed Churches in the Netherlands and the Evangelical Lutheran Church in the Kingdom of the Netherlands to form the Protestant Church in the Netherlands (PKN), a united church of both Reformed and Evangelical Lutheran theological orientations.
 At the time of the merger, the Church had 2 million members organised in 1,350 congregations.
 A minority of members of the church chose not to participate in the merger and instead formed the Restored Reformed Church (HHK).